clasqm/QBASDOWN/test.md

 **Code:**

     >These lines are blockquoted.
-    >The \> character must be in front of each new line, and multiple levels of quoting can be performed.
+    >The \> character must be in front of each new line.
 Unlike other markdown implementations, you cannot just put the \> in front of the first line in a list of lines and wait for an empty line to show up.
 Unlike code blocks, blockquotes are fully processed for character styles and substitutions.

->These lines are blockquoted.
+>These lines are blockquoted:
->The \> character must be in front of each new line, and multiple levels of quoting can be performed.
+>The \> character must be in front of each new line.
 Unlike other markdown implementations, you cannot just put the \> in front of the first line in a list of lines and wait for an empty line to show up.
 Unlike code blocks, blockquotes are fully processed for charcter styles and substitutions.

 QBASDOWN supports both types of code block.
 Unfortunately it is a little difficult to render code block code when the result would also become a code block!
 Please see the explantions in the code blocks below and compare the test.md file.